The Celiac Disease Foundation prides itself on being the information resource for people affected by, and in the field of, celiac disease.

 If I have celiac disease but no symptoms, can I still eat gluten?

 No. Even if symptoms don’t appear, the ingestion of gluten still damages the intestines and also increases your risk for various complications like cancers and osteoporosis.

 I feel better on a gluten-free diet.
 Can I just assume I have celiac disease?

 No. There are other possible causes for improvement on a gluten-free diet.
 Always refer to a medical professional when making a clinical diagnosis.

 Can I use products like shampoos or lotions that contain gluten if I have celiac disease?

 Gluten must be ingested for it to be cause for concern for someone with celiac disease or dermatitis herpetiformis.
 However, we still recommend you avoid any products that have the potential to be ingested.

 Can a gluten-free diet help me lose weight?

 A gluten-free diet does not necessarily equal weight loss and can result in certain nutrient deficiencies.
 A gluten-free diet is only recommended for those with celiac disease or other gluten-related disorders.
-If you think gluten is a problem for you, you should consult your doctor as soon as possible to find a diagnosis for you before starting a gluten-free diet.
+If you think gluten is a problem for you, you should consult your doctor as soon as possible to determine a diagnosis before starting a gluten-free diet.
 Once on a gluten-free diet, it becomes more difficult to diagnose or rule out celiac disease.

-What is “leaky “gut”?
+What is “leaky gut?”
 How does it relate to celiac disease?